samhains/clooi-backrooms/README.md

 #### Notes
 - Method 1 is simple, but Time to First Byte (TTFB) is long.
 - Method 2 uses a non-standard implementation of [server-sent event API](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events); you should import `fetch-event-source` first and use `POST` method.
-## Module Map (Light Refactor)
+## Module Map (Current Layout)

-This repo was lightly modularized to improve readability without breaking any public imports or behavior.
-Original entry points remain and re-export the new locations.
+This repo has a standard, source-first layout.
+Entry points live under `src/` and Node runs ESM directly — there is no build step.

 - `src/clients`
   - `ChatClient.js` – core chat client (moved)